Namibia Women's Super League

-The Namibia Women's Super League also named NFA Skorpion Zinc Women's Super League is a semi-professional level women's association football league in Namibia.
+The Namibia Women's Super League, also called the FNB Women's Super League for sponsorship reasons, is a semi-professional level women's association football league in Namibia.
 It is organized by the Namibia Football Association.

 History

 In 2005 women's football was only played informally with very few teams.
 In November 2006 FIFA granted Namibia the right to host the Football Seminar for South & East Africa Countries to discuss, elaborate and share best practices and establish a plan of action to develop the women's game.
 A national championship was then contested, consisting of regional leagues and playoffs for the championship.
 From 2009 to 2011 there was no competition.

 In 2011 the Women's Super League was created with six teams.
 FIFA help starting the league by sponsoring 100,000 Namibian dollars and football attires and training equipment for the teams.
 The first season was won by Jacqueline Shipanga (JS) Academy.

 In 2014 a U20 Super League was created.

+In 2023, the league secured N$7.5 million over three years in sponsorship from FNB Namibia.